AstroScheduller/AstroScheduller/docs/Getting Started.md

  - matplotlib
  - requests

 The `Astropy` Package is not required by the AstroScheduller.
-However, it is highly recommended to have it once, since several AstroScheduller functions are compatible with Astropy objects (such as coordinates and time objects).
+However, it is highly recommended, since several AstroScheduller functions are compatible with Astropy objects (such as coordinates and time objects).

 ### Using setup.py